-There are many schools of thought, and concepts avaliable for practitioners to employ, this platform has curated a small selection of ideas, themes and concepts who the editors feel exemplify or convey important aspects of a considered spatial practice.
+There are many schools of thought, and concepts avaliable for practitioners to employ, this platform has curated a small selection of ideas, themes and concepts which the editors feel exemplify or convey important aspects of a considered spatial practice.

 This platform has been developed from over a decade of discussions, experiences and resource gathering through research, seminars and workshops.

-It is by no means comprehensive nor exhaustive, and take very strong positions (which may change in the coming years), but offers links to further resources and platforms as a means of encouraging a more diverse spatial development practice for South Africa (and abroad).
+It is by no means comprehensive nor exhaustive, and takes very strong positions (which may change in the coming years), but offers links to further resources and platforms as a means of encouraging a more diverse spatial development practice for South Africa and abroad.

 If anything is taken from engaging with this content, the idea that one is not limited to a singular way of thinking, working or making is possibly the most vital message embedded in this website.

 For that, the editors suggest a series of reflective topics to think through as a starting point for considering additional ways of practicing spatial design in South Africa:

 Consider an approach to spatial design aims to make space for socio-technical spatial practitioners to occupy and recognises a missing set of roles in the current built environment eco-system, while connecting existing processes of non-professionalised space-making to the professionalised processes that are failing to ‘deliver’ the socio-spatial promises of post-1994 South Africa.